MaggieWalsh/Dan_Holland_Photography/README.md

   * ## Project Research

-    I have worked in, and managed a trade paint shop since 2016.
-Having served thousands of customers, I have a good understanding of the expectations people have when it comes to the finish of their homes.
+    I spoke with the photographer and ascertained what he would like to achieve from the website.

     * ## Research Analysis

-      As people have had to spend a lot more time at home since the start of the pandemic, there has been a huge increase in home improvements.

-      Everyone wants an 'Instaworthy' home with a high-end finish.
+      A simple website with a neutral theme to allow the images to be the focal point is desired.

   * ## Persona and Their Goals

-    * The ideal customer for this company is wealthy.
+    * The ideal customer is looking for some prints to hang with pride of place in their home.

-    * They are looking for luxury with no expense spared.
-They believe in spending on quality materials.

-    * They want a bespoke experience, tailored to their every desire.

-    * They want a service that is going to take them from conception to completion, by a team that they can trust.
+    * They see the value in having beautiful pieces in their home.

   * ## Owner Goals
     1. Increase sales.
     2. Improve interaction with existing and potential customers.
     3. Build the brand.
+    3. Get people interested in the beauty of nature.
   * ## User Stories
     1. As a user visiting the site for the first time, I want to navigate the site intuitively.
-    2. As a user, I want to know what services are provided, and what is involved in the process.
+    2. As a user, I want to know what the site is for.
-    3. As a user, I want to be able to find out the cost of the services provided.
+    3. As a user, I want to be able to find out the cost of the products available, including delivery.
-    4. As a user, I want to be able to see past projects, in order to know if this is the right company for me.
+    4. As a user, I want to know a little bit more about the owner.
     5. As a user, I want to be able to contact the company.
     6. As a user, I want to know where your paint stockists are located.
     7. As a user, I want to be able to access your social media accounts.